-Obje Objective To e nsure: a) a) that outbuildings do not detract from the amenity or established neighbourhood character; and b) that dwellings remain the dominant built form within an area; and c) c) earthworks and the construction or installation of swimming pools are appropriate to the site and respect the amenity of neighbouring properties.
-Acceptable Solutions Per Performance Criteria A1 Outbuildings for each multiple P1 Outbuildings for each multiple dwelling dwelling must have a combined gross must be designed and located having floor area not exceeding 45m 2 . regard to: a) visual impact on the streetscape; and b) compatibility with the size and location of outbuildings in the neighbourhood.
-A2 A swimming pool for private use must be located: P2 A swimming pool for private use must designed and located to: a) behind the setback from a primary frontage; or a) minimise any visual impact on the streetscape; and b) in the rear yard. b) not unreasonably overlook or overshadow adjoining properties; and be compatible with the size and location of approved outbuildings in the neighbourhood.
+- a) that outbuildings do not detract from the amenity or established neighbourhood character; and - b) that dwellings remain the dominant built form within an area; and - c) earthworks and the construction or installation of swimming pools are appropriate to the site and respect the amenity of neighbouring properties.

+Acceptable Solutions Performance Criteria

+A1 Outbuildings for each multiple dwelling must have a combined gross floor area not exceeding 45m .
+P1 Outbuildings for each multiple dwelling must be designed and located having regard to:

+a) visual impact on the streetscape; and

+b) compatibility with the size and

+location of outbuildings in the neighbourhood.
+A2 vimming pool for private use must ocated: P2 wimming pool for private use must signed and located to: - behind the setback from a primary frontage; or a) minimise any visual impact on the streetscape; and b) in the rear yard. b) not unreasonably overlook or overshadow adjoining properties; and c) be compatible with the size and location of approved outbuildings in the neighbourhood.